Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Years in Atlanta

-How 1 Source Roofing Advocates for Georgia Homeowners
+How 1 Source Roofing Helps Georgia Homeowners Document Roof Damage

 Filing a roofing insurance claim in Georgia is not as simple as calling your insurance company and waiting for a check.
 The process involves inspections, documentation, adjuster meetings, scope-of-loss reviews, supplements, and sometimes appeals or appraisals.
 Every step has rules, deadlines, and financial implications that most homeowners encounter once or twice in a lifetime but that insurance companies navigate thousands of times per year.

 That imbalance is the core problem.
-Your insurance company has adjusters, estimators, engineers, and attorneys working on their side of every claim.
+Your insurance company has adjusters, estimators, engineers, and attorneys familiar with every claim.
 Most homeowners have a phone number and a policy they have never read.
-The result is predictable: underpaid claims, missed line items, undergraded materials, and scopes that leave homeowners covering thousands of dollars out of pocket that their policy should have handled.
+The result is predictable: claims paid on incomplete scopes, missed line items, undergraded materials, and estimates that leave homeowners covering thousands of dollars out of pocket that their policy should have handled.

-1 Source Roofing and Restoration exists to close that gap.
-We have managed more than 500 roofing insurance claims across metro Atlanta since 2015.
-We know how adjusters inspect roofs, how Xactimate pricing works, what line items get left out of first-pass scopes, and how to write supplements that get approved.
-We attend every adjuster meeting in person and walk the roof alongside the adjuster to make sure nothing gets missed.
+1 Source Roofing and Restoration exists to close that gap with thorough documentation.
+We have documented and restored more than 500 storm-damaged roofs across metro Atlanta since 2015.
+We know how adjusters inspect roofs, how Xactimate pricing works, what line items get left out of first-pass scopes, and how to prepare supplemental documentation that clearly shows the full extent of the damage.
+We attend every adjuster meeting in person and walk the roof alongside the adjuster to show the documented damage so nothing gets missed.

-Our insurance claims process starts with a free roof inspection.
+Our insurance documentation process starts with a free roof inspection.
 We document every damage point with photographs and measurements before the adjuster ever arrives.
 That documentation becomes the foundation of your claim.
-If the adjuster's scope comes back short, we have the evidence ready to file a supplement immediately rather than starting from scratch.
+If the adjuster's scope comes back short, we have the evidence ready to prepare a supplement for your insurer to review rather than starting from scratch.

 This hub page connects you to every insurance claims resource we have built for Georgia homeowners.
-Whether you are filing your first claim, preparing for an adjuster meeting, appealing a denial, or deciding between insurance and out-of-pocket, the guides below walk you through each scenario with the same level of detail we bring to every claim we manage.
+Whether you are filing your first claim, preparing for an adjuster meeting, appealing a denial, or deciding between insurance and out-of-pocket, the guides below walk you through each scenario with the same level of detail we bring to every roof we document and restore.

 1 Source Roofing crew performing full roof replacement on luxury Atlanta home after successful insurance claim